Introduction

 7.1 Postgres Cross-Platform Compatibility

 Postgres is highly portable and can run on various operating systems, including Linux, Windows, macOS, and Unix-based systems.
-Its open-source nature allows it to be easily adapted and compiled for different platforms, ensuring flexibility in deployment.
+Its full open source software all-source nature allows it to be easily adapted and compiled for different platforms, ensuring flexibility in deployment.

 Data Replication and High Availability